NCEAS/metacat/docs/user/metacat/source/storage-subsystem.rst

 us to retrieve it.
 But it does not provide a mechanism to store metadata about the object, other system metadata for the object, or extended metadata that we might want to include.
-So, in addition to data objects, the system supports storage for metadata documents that are associated with particular data objects.
-These metadata files are stored as delimited files with a header and body section.
-The header contains the `formatId` of the metadata format for the metadata in the file and then a NULL (`\x00`).
+So, in addition to data objects, the system supports storage for metadata documents that are associated with any desired data object.
-This header is then followed by the content of the metadata document in UTF-8 encoding.
-This metadata file is named using the SHA-256 hash of the persistent identifier (PID) + the `formatId`, and is stored in the metadata directory parallel to objects, and structured analogously.
-Context can be found here (https://github.com/DataONEorg/hashstore/issues/35).
+These metadata files are stored in the metadata directory parallel to objects, and structured analogously.
+Additional context can be found here (https://github.com/DataONEorg/hashstore/issues/35).

 For example, given the PID 'jtao.1700.1' and formatId 'http://ns.dataone.org/service/types/v2.0', one can calculate the location of its metadata document using::